Vice-Chancellor’s Conference Fund

 Vice-Chancellor’s Conference Fund application deadlines

-Due to the evolving advice and travel restrictions in relation to COVID-19, the Vice Chancellor’s Conference Fund for 2020 will be open for online or virtual conferences only.
+Due to the evolving advice and travel restrictions in relation to COVID-19, the Vice Chancellor’s Conference Fund for 2020 will be open for the second round for online or virtual conferences only.

 |Reporting due||2 months after conference|